 A large movement of water in one direction is a current.
 Currents can be temporary or long-lasting; they can be near the surface or in the deep ocean.
 The largest ones shape the Earth’s global climate patterns (and even local weather conditions) by moving heat around the world.

 Many large currents are driven by differences in temperature and salinity.
 In the Arctic, cold salty water is left behind when ice freezes, and this denser water sinks towards the seafloor.
 This starts off a planetary current pattern called the global conveyor belt that slowly moves around the world, taking 1000 years to make a complete circuit.
 Scientists worry that the melting ice caused by global warming may weaken the global conveyer belt by adding extra fresh water in the Arctic.
+A 2018 study found that the massive ocean current that courses around the Atlantic Ocean called the Atlantic Meridional Overturning Circulation has decreased in strength by about 15 percent since 400AD and is now the weakest it has been in 1,600 years.
 Ironically, despite an overall increase in global temperatures, many places in North America and Europe may get colder as a result.
 Other large currents at the surface of the ocean are affected by global wind patterns and the Earth’s rotation, such as the Gulf Stream off the eastern United States and the Kuroshio Current off the east coast of Japan.

 Not all currents occur at such a large scale.
 Individual beaches may have rip currents that are dangerous to swimmers.
 Rip currents are narrow channels of water that form when waves of different intensities break on the shoreline and generate currents that try to keep the water level even by pulling the large amount of water brought to shore by the waves back into the ocean.
 These rip currents can move faster than an Olympic swimmer, at speeds as fast as eight feet (2.4 meters) per second.
 At these speeds, a rip current can easily overpower a swimmer trying to return to shore.
 Instead of attempting to swim against the current, experts suggest not to fight it and to swim parallel to shore.
 For more safety tips visit NOAA’s guide to rip current safety.